KTH-condensed-matter/snspd-rcsj/README.md

     // The HDF5 file to write the output to.
 The file may contain a fmt format placeholder for the date.
     "output": "data/iv/{:%Y-%m-%d_%H%M%S}.h5",

-    // If phase slips should be saved "savePhaseSlips": true
+    // If phase slips should be saved.
+    "savePhaseSlips": true
   },